 It is not uncommon for doctors to experience personal or professional difficulties at some point in their career which can impact directly or indirectly upon work or training and for which one may require additional support.
 Such difficulties can include personal health, confidence, exam failure, relationship with colleagues, family cancerns and career uncertainty to name a few.

 Such issues often (though not always) present themselves when a trainee is not progressing satisfactorily in their training programme, either in their technical clinical ability or in their professional interaction with others – for example with patients or colleagues.
 International literature has illustrated that approximately 6% of doctors experience performance concern at some point in their career and it is speculated that this figure is actually much higher in reality.

-The model below is used by the National Clinical Assessment Service (NCAS) to help categorise the types of different issues that can arise:
+The model below is used by the NHS Resolution (formerly National Clinical Assessment Service (NCAS)) to help categorise the types of different issues that can arise:

-Analysis of the data NCAS have collected shows that performance issues are not mutually exclusive in origin, but often are the result of overlapping isues:
+Analysis of the data NHS Resolution has collected shows that performance issues are not mutually exclusive in origin, but often are the result of overlapping isues:

-Severn PGME - Professional Support Unit(PSU) has adopted a levels-approach when supporting a trainee, starting off at the level of the trainee’s supervisor and finishing at the level of the Severn PGME.
+Severn PGME - Professional Support and Well-Being Team (PSW) has adopted a levels-approach when supporting a trainee, starting off at the level of the trainee’s supervisor and finishing at the level of the Severn PGME.
 The framework recognises that most doctors at some stage in their career will encounter personal and/or professional issues that may affect training progression.
 Early identification, support and management by the appropriate people can improve the chances of resolving such issues.